aws-solutions-library-samples/aws-insurancelake-etl/README.md

    1. Cleanse/Curate bucket to store the data that meets the quality and consistency requirements of the lake
    1. Consume bucket for data that is used by analysts and data consumers of the lake (e.g. Amazon Quicksight, Amazon Sagemaker)

-The Insurance Lake is designed to support a number of source systems with different file formats and data partitions.
+InsuranceLake is designed to support a number of source systems with different file formats and data partitions.
 To demonstrate, we have provided a CSV parser and sample data files for a source system with two data tables, which are uploaded to the Collect bucket.

 We use AWS Lambda and AWS Step Functions for orchestration and scheduling of ETL workloads.
 We then use AWS Glue with pySpark for ETL and data cataloging, Amazon DynamoDB for transformation persistence, Amazon Athena for interactive queries and analysis.
 We use various AWS services for logging, monitoring, security, authentication, authorization, notification, build, and deployment.